microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/4_Dual-Alternate/readme.md

 ## Operation

+<br>Note:
-## !!!Caution: Do not change power supply voltage during stepper movement.
-Application assumes the supply voltage is stable.
+**!!!Caution:**  Do not change power supply voltage during stepper movement.
+Thew application assumes the supply voltage is stable.
-## Supply voltage is checked and the current is adjusted only before movement.
+<br>The Supply voltage is checked and the current is adjusted only before movement.

 1. Be sure the power supply is turned off.